Residual supersingular Iwasawa theory and signed Iwasawa invariants: Iwasawa theory for the signed Selmer groups

 Since $\resLambda$ is a principal ideal domain, a submodule of a free module is itself free, thereby proving the claim concerning $\CPTprojlim{\tors{\EC}{p}}{\basecyc}$.
 Passing to the Galois representation $\tors{\EC}{p^\infty}$, Jannsen's spectral sequence~\cite[Theorem~1]{Jan14} is

 Again, Proposition~\ref{prop:no_p_torsion}, yields $E_2^{p,0}=0$ for all $p\geq 1$ and the same argument as above shows that the first Iwasawa cohomology group of $\tate{\EC}$ is torsion-free over $\IwLambda$.
-In particular, the same holds for its submodule $\KobprojSel{\tate{\EC}}{\basecyc}$. \end{proof} Given two subextensions $\basefield\subseteq\basefield[n]\subseteq \basefield[m]\subseteq \basecyc$, consider the corresponding exact sequences~\eqref{seq:pmcasselspoitoutate_finite} .
+In particular, the same holds for its submodule $\KobprojSel{\tate{\EC}}{\basecyc}$. \end{proof} In~\S~\ref{subsubsection:final_notation}, there is a summary of the notation for the various Selmer groups, and their signed versions, for both $\tors{\EC}{p}$ and for $\tors{\EC}{p^\infty}$.

+Given two subextensions $\basefield\subseteq\basefield[n]\subseteq \basefield[m]\subseteq \basecyc$, consider the corresponding exact sequences~\eqref{seq:pmcasselspoitoutate_finite}.
 The restriction map on cohomology induces morphisms between the first three (\resp the last two) terms.
 A standard argument in local Tate duality shows that connecting the fourth terms via the Pontryagin dual of corestriction

 of~\eqref{seq:pmcasselspoitoutate_finite}, gives commutative diagrams of exact sequences.
 By taking the direct limit over $n$, Lemma~\ref{lemma:duality_lim} gives exact sequences

 where the morphism $\pmlambda{\basecyc}{p}$ and the $\resLambda$-modules $\modJJ{\genprimeid}$ were introduced in~\eqref{eq:def_modJJ}.
 Replacing the Galois representation $\tors{\EC}{p}$ by $\tors{\EC}{p^\infty}$ we obtain the analogous exact sequence